So you’re looking for a new pair of headphones for your Chromebook (or earbuds).

 The noise isolation on these headphones is nuts.

 Again, I tested them at work in a pretty noisy environment.
 Once you put them on, all other sounds go numb.
-They feature 40mm neodymium drivers with a CSR chip.
-The sound quality sounds crisp and more towards the bassy side.
+They feature 40mm neodymium drivers with premium hybrid active noise cancelling chip.
+The sound quality sounds crisp and more towards the bassy side with 40kHz output.

-The cups are comfortable with a stainless steel adjustment band and memory cushion for comfort against your skull.
+The cups are comfortable with a plastic adjustment band and memory cushion for comfort against your skull.
 The headband is plastic, but it’s also padded for softness.
+The cups are large and soft.

 This way, you can keep going even if you’re out of batteries.
 As an extra, the headphones come with a carry bag which is pretty cool.